oschweitzer/sfeir-school-angular/docs/markdown/basics/environment_setup.md

 ![h-300 float-right](assets/images/school/basics/IntelliJ_IDEA_Logo.png)
 Notes:

--   If you want to take WebStorm on large projects, be sure to take the version> 2019 The indexing motor is more efficient, the opening is faster.
-Better Vue support
+-   If you want to use WebStorm on large projects, make sure you get the version > 2019 Indexing engine is more efficient, opening is faster.
+Better support for Vue.

 ##==##